On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Introduction

 One application of our Rank Lemma is that WL identifies verbal subgroups where the words are easily identified.
-Given a set of words $w_1(x_1, \dotsc, x_n), \dotsc, w_m(\vec{x})$, the corresponding \emph{verbal subgroup} is the subgroup generated by $\{w_i(g_1, \dotsc, g_n) : i=1,\dotsc, m, g_j \in G\}$.
+Given a set of words $w_1(x_1, \dotsc, x_n), \dotsc, w_m(x_1, \ldots, x_n)$, the corresponding \emph{verbal subgroup} is the subgroup generated by $\{w_i(g_1, \dotsc, g_n) : i=1,\dotsc, m, g_j \in G\}$.
 One example that we use in our results is the commutator subgroup.
 If Duplicator chooses a bijection $f : G \to H$ such that $f([x,y])$ is not a commutator in $H$, then Spoiler pebbles $[x,y] \mapsto f([x,y])$ and wins in two additional rounds.
-Thus, by our Rank Lemma, if Spoiler does not map the commutator subgroup $[G, G]$ to the commutator subgroup $[H,H]$, then Duplicator wins with $1$ additional pebble and $O(\log n)$ additional rounds.
+Thus, by our Rank Lemma, if Duplicator does not map the commutator subgroup $[G, G]$ to the commutator subgroup $[H,H]$, then Duplicator wins with $1$ additional pebble and $O(\log n)$ additional rounds.

 Brachter \& Schweitzer \cite{BrachterSchweitzerWLLibrary} obtained a similar result about verbal subgroups using different techniques.
 Namely, they showed that if WL assigns a distinct coloring to certain subsets $S_{1}, \ldots, S_{t}$, then WL assigns a unique coloring to the set of group elements satisfying systems of equations over $S_{1}, \ldots, S_{t}$.
 They analyzed the WL colorings directly.
-As a result, it is not clear how to compose their result with the pebble game.
+As a result, it is not clear how to compose their result with the pebble game in a manner that also allows us to control rounds.
 For instance, while their result implies that if Duplicator does not map $f([G,G]) = [H,H]$ then Spoiler wins, it is not clear how Spoiler wins nor how quickly Spoiler can win.
 Our result addresses these latter two points more directly.
 Recall that the number of rounds is the crucial parameter affecting both the parallel complexity and quantifier depth.